Skip to main content

 A parasomnia is an undesired behavior while asleep.
 Since night terrors typically occur during non-rapid eye movement (NREM) sleep, they can be impacted by sleep deprivation, stress, fever, and sleep disruptions.
 Sometimes, they can also be influenced by other sleep disorders, including restless leg syndrome and obstructive sleep apnea.
 Mood disorders and certain medications may also increase the risk of sleep terrors.

-What are the symptoms of night terrors?
+What are symptoms of night terrors?

 A patient suffering from night terrors will not remember having the terror upon waking.
 Along with screaming and appearing frightened, patients may also kick, breathe heavily, be inconsolable, stare wide-eyed, be hard to wake, and have aggressive behavior.
 All of these symptoms occur while the person is asleep.